Want to learn more about Plant Symptoms - Leaves Far Apart (Spindly Plant)

-Spindly plants with sparse foliage can have a few different causes, most commonly that your plant is being underfertilized and / or that it is not getting enough light.
-This, in turn, can lead to further health problems with your plants.
+Spindly plants and sparse foliage can occur for a few different reasons.
+Most commonly it's that your plant isn't getting enough light or might be underfertilized.
+These issues can lead to further health problems with your plants.

-If your plant is kept somewhere that is too dark, it will stretch itself out to try and reach any available light source nearby, leaving it looking long and thin.
+If your plant is kept in a spot where it lacks sufficient light, it will stretch itself out to try and reach any available light source nearby, leaving it looking long and thin.
+This is a survival technique that is called etiolation and is very common on succulent plants are kept indoors without ideal lighting conditions.
 Additionally, if your plant isn't getting enough light (or enough nutrients through fertilization) then it won't have sufficient energy to grow healthy foliage, which is why it can start to look leggy and sparse.

-However, some plant types may actually become spindly regardless of their health.
-For instance, plants that die back in the winter can become spindly when they experience a growth spurt in springtime.
+It's important to note that some plant types may actually become spindly regardless of their health.
+For instance, plants that die back in the winter can look a bit leggy when they experience a growth spurt in springtime.

-While spindliness isn't always necessarily a problem, it can affect the appearance of your plant and, if left unchecked, could eventually cause your plant to become top-heavy and at risk of toppling over.
-If this is the case, it's probably a good idea to repot your plant.
+Although this isn't always necessarily a problem, it can affect the appearance of your plant and, if left unchecked, could eventually cause your plant to become top-heavy and at risk of toppling over.
+If this is the case, it's probably a good idea to repot, prune back or propagate your plant since etiolated growth won't recover.
 Also, if your plant doesn't have enough leaves then this may affect its ability to photosynthesize properly.